-Dieting is anything but easy.
-Not only do you have to watch what you eat, but most weight loss programs also require some degree of counting, measuring, or calculating.
-Losing weight becomes a tedious process that depletes the joy of eating.
+In today's world we are bombarded with conflicting food advice on how to eat healthy.
+Not only do we have to watch what we eat, but most diets also require some degree of counting, measuring, or calculating.
+Eating healthy becomes a tedious process that depletes the joy of eating.
 Wouldn't it be nice to just enjoy a meal without all the work?
-Actually, you can, and it may turn out to be a better way to diet.
-By using your mind and consciousness to eat healthy, you can make weight loss a simple task that's full of nutrition, pleasure, and results.
-Here's how:
+Actually, you can, and it may turn out to be a smarter way to eat.
+By using your mind and consciousness to eat, you can make healthier choices full of nutrition and pleasure.
+Did I say... pleasure?
+Yes, I did!

 Be Mindful of Consuming Whole Foods

 Meditation can help you be a more mindful eater and help you maintain your health as you become more mindful and intentional about what you eat, why you eat, and when you eat, you can create physical and emotional balance.
 Research has shown that most individuals generally aren’t paying attention to whether they’re actually hungry or full.
 Mindful based exercises can help heighten your awareness of such cues and keep your mind focused on the experience of eating while also making healthy food choices.

 Unlike poor quality processed foods like sugars, dangerous trans fats, refined flours, wholesome foods contain no additives, preservatives, or other harmful ingredients.
 You can eliminate the side effects from processed foods like weight gain, sleep disturbances, mood swings, blood sugar imbalances, etc. When you focus on eating wholesome organic foods like fresh vegetables, fruits, nuts, seeds, unprocessed meats, grass fed beef, free range chicken, wild fish, etc. you are putting clean, healthy, and satisfying nourishment in your body.
 Your body and brain will flourish with wholesome nutrient-dense foods that contain vitamins, minerals, complex carbohydrates, lean protein, and healthy fats.